Legal Will in Wisconsin (also known as a Last Will and Testament)

 - Who will take care of your minor children

-- Will some of your assets go to charity
+- Whether some of your assets will go to charity

 - How much federal estate tax the government will take